-Transylvania County has always been a popular destination for campers, and the county has plenty of places to go tent camping, stay in a cabin or park the RV.
+Transylvania County is a popular destination for campers year round, and the county has plenty of places to go tent camping, stay in a cabin or park the RV.

 DuPont State Recreational Forest doesn’t allow camping, but several private campsites are located nearby.